Code-Institute-Submissions/SegzAyo-frontend-user-centric-Curryt/README.md

 Features Left to Implement
 I created a video I was supposed to use as background instead of the current homepage banner.
 The confirmation page was intended to be a pop-up message box instead of a full page.
+Submission button is not linking to the confirmation page.
 Technologies Used
 Listed below are all the technologies, framework, libraries and other tools used on Curryt website design.